Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 ## Enabling Integrated Vectorization

+⚠️ This feature is not currently compatible with the [GPT vision integration](./gpt4v.md).

 Azure AI search recently introduced an [integrated vectorization feature in preview mode](https://techcommunity.microsoft.com/blog/azure-ai-services-blog/announcing-the-public-preview-of-integrated-vectorization-in-azure-ai-search/3960809).
 This feature is a cloud-based approach to data ingestion, which takes care of document format cracking, data extraction, chunking, vectorization, and indexing, all with Azure technologies.

 To enable integrated vectorization with this sample: